Transportation Planning

 Community Planner

-Master of Urban and Regional Planning, University of Michigan, Taubman College of Architecture and Urban Planning
+Master of Urban and Regional Planning, University of Michigan

-Kevin McCoy, a community planner, has worked at the U.S. DOT Volpe Center since 2011.
-He manages the U.S. DOT Volpe Center’s portfolio with National Park Service’s (NPS) Transportation Planning Program, which includes developing and updating the NPS National Long Range Transportation Plan and numerous park-level planning projects.
-McCoy also leads transportation planning research and oversight projects for FHWA, FTA, the Office of the Assistant Secretary for Transportation Policy, and the Department of Agriculture.
-He has recently led multi-year research and capacity building efforts on advancing equity in the transportation planning process, virtual public involvement, the importance of highways to U.S. agriculture, and incorporating shared mobility service into metropolitan and statewide transportation planning.
-McCoy is a member of the Transportation Research Board’s Standing Committee on Transportation Planning Policy and Processes.
+Kevin McCoy has more than 13 years’ experience in transportation planning policy analysis, research, project management, and innovation.
+As a transportation planner at the U.S. DOT Volpe Center, he leads transportation planning research and oversight projects for FHWA, FTA, the Office of the Assistant Secretary for Transportation Policy, the Department of Agriculture, and the National Park Service (NPS).
+McCoy has recently led multi-year research and capacity building efforts on advancing the transportation planning process, virtual public involvement, the importance of highways to U.S. agriculture, and incorporating shared mobility service into metropolitan and statewide transportation planning.
+He led the development of the NPS National Transportation Strategy and numerous NPS park-level transportation planning efforts focused on topics such as planning for emerging mobility pilots and comprehensive long-term transportation planning.
+McCoy is a member of the Transportation Research Board’s Standing Committee on Transportation Planning Policy and Processes and has worked at the U.S. DOT Volpe Center since 2011.

 Benjamin Rasmussen